Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description goes beyond annotations by explicitly stating 'permanent deletion and cannot be undone' and advising to check references.
-This adds behavioral context that complements the destructiveHint.
+The description adds significant value beyond the annotations by explicitly stating 'permanent deletion and cannot be undone' and warning about journey node references.
+This complements the destructiveHint and openWorldHint annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.